CBainCoding/SignUp/README.md

 <h3>Agile methodology</h3>

 User stories were created and tracked through github projects linked to this repo.
-[Click here](https://github.com/users/CBainCoding/projects/8)
+[Click here](https://github.com/users/CBainCoding/projects/8) These were used as "epics" with smaller tasks handled on Trello
 </br>
 Individual tasks were handled with a kanban board on Trello.
 [Click here](https://trello.com/b/5C1bKULo/capstone-project)